Frequently Asked Questions

 What is Middle Hour?

 Middle Hour is when our Religious Education program happens, between the two services.
 Our Sunday services are held at 9:15 and 11:15 a.m.
 Children’s programming takes place from 10:25 to 11:05 a.m.

 Throughout the year we host a variety of family friendly, multigenerational events—most are held during Middle Hour.

 Once a month parents and their children may take part in a Family Circle, Family Chapel or Helping Hands event, usually on the fourth Sunday of the month.
 These are all-family events during which parents and their children worship, do “good works” for a local social justice cause, or explore faith themes together.
 These all-family events take place in the Jefferson Room from 10:25 to 11:05.

 What do adults do during Middle Hour?

 While their children or youth are having meaningful time with their peers, parents can too!
-You can find delicious caffeinated beverages, healthy snacks and lots of opportunities to connect in Parish Hall and Garden.
-Beginning September 11, we’ll also be offering Family Coffee Hour in Jefferson Courtyard, and parents are invited to take this time to enjoy light refreshments and connect with other families.
-Later on, we’ll experiment with doing newcomer classes and maybe even some discussions and similar exciting things between services.
-Stay tuned!
+You can find delicious beverages, healthy snacks and lots of opportunities to connect in Parish Hall and Garden.
+Or take an adult religious education class.

 How can I get more involved in Children’s Religious Education?